jenkinsci/snowsoftware-commander-plugin/README.md

 deploy a new VM, and install the most recent build of your software on the new VM.

-Embotics Commander multi-cloud management platform is the fastest and easiest way to automate provisioning, enforce governance, and enable self-service IT across virtualized, private and public cloud infrastructures.
+Snow Commander multi-cloud management platform is the fastest and easiest way to automate provisioning, enforce governance, and enable self-service IT across virtualized, private and public cloud infrastructures.

 <https://www.embotics.com/>

-2019 Embotics Corporation
+2020 Snow Software

-Multi-cloud Management Platform \| Embotics Commander
+Multi-cloud Management Platform \| Snow Commander

 ### Version History

+#### Version 2.0 (Mar 12, 2020)

+-	Rebranding to Snow Software

 #### Version 1.9 (Nov 20, 2019)